+Description Change

-Description Change CS 216 DATA STRUCTURES Jaime Dávila
+CS 216 DATA STRUCTURES Jaime Dávila

-Advanced work in computer science requires familiarity with the formalproperties of abstractions like queues, stacks, and lists, as well as the ability to write computer programs which implement those abstractions and which are larger than the problems that most students encounter in introductory course work or independent study.
+Advanced work in computer science requires familiarity with the formal properties of abstractions like queues, stacks, and lists, as well as the ability to write computer programs which implement those abstractions and which are larger than the problems that most students encounter in introductory course work or independent study.
 This course will introduce some of the most important abstract data types, their formal properties and uses, and their implementation in the C++ programming language.
-The material covered in this course is a must for anyone that wants to go further than just an introduction in the field of computer science.
+The material covered in this. course is a must for anyone that wants to go further than just an introduction in the field of computer science.

-Course work will be done in the environment of the student's choice, using editors, compilers, debuggers and other programs that are widely used and widely available.
-Knowledge of the C programming language is a prerequisite for this course.
+Course work will be done in the environment of the student's choice, using editors, compilers, debuggers and other programs that are widely used and widely programming language is a prerequisite for